gyz-ai/PRBEN/codes/generation/README.md

 ---
 You can easily enable or disable different personalized features (e.g., user profile, search history, behavioral signals) by simply commenting or uncommenting the corresponding code sections.
+The top-5 historical records can be obtained using your own retrieval strategy or semantic similarity methods.